Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 #### Amulet shift tapping
 [hr_minor]

 While being unfocussed may put you at risk for despawning your gohei, being unfocussed also generates a lot of homing amulets that deal additional damage.
-It is therefore at our best interest to unfocus for as long as possible while making sure the gohei does not despawn.
+It is therefore in our best interest to unfocus for as long as possible while making sure the gohei does not despawn.

 I recommend to shift tap at a sustainable frequency of 4-5Hz: any less and you greatly risk the chance of losing your goheis, while doing it any higher may increase fatigue in your fingers as well as less DPS due to Shift being held more than needed.